serverless/serverless/docs/dashboard/profiles.md

 # Deployment Profiles

-Deployment Profiles enable each stage of your Serverless application to use a unique set of [Safeguards](./safeguards.md), [Secrets](./secrets.md) and [Access Roles](./access-roles.md).
+Deployment Profiles enable each stage of your Serverless application to use a unique set of [Safeguards](./safeguards.md), [Parameters](./secrets.md) and [Access Roles](./access-roles.md).

 ## Use Deployment Profiles

 Deployment profiles are managed in the [Serverless Framework Dashboard](https://dashboard.serverless.com).
-When you run `serverless deploy`, the CLI obtains the Safeguard policies, Secrets and the generated AWS Credentials.
+When you run `serverless deploy`, the CLI obtains the Safeguard policies, Parameters, and the generated AWS Credentials.

 ### Creating a new Deployment Profile